Legal document

 This Privacy Policy explains how Pipefork collects, uses, stores, shares, and protects personal data when you use Pipefork's website, dashboard, API builder, API runtime, documentation, support channels, and related services.

 This Privacy Policy applies where Pipefork acts as a data controller.
-Where Pipefork processes personal data contained in Customer Content, API requests, API responses, logs, or upstream data on behalf of a customer, Pipefork generally acts as a processor and the customer acts as controller.
+Where Pipefork processes personal data contained in Customer Content, API requests, API responses, logs, upstream data, or runtime configuration on behalf of a customer, Pipefork generally acts as a processor and the customer acts as controller.

 2. Personal Data We Collect